dickhardt/email-verification-protocol/README.md

   }
   ```

-- **5.3** - the browser returns the `navigator.credentials.get()` call and `credential.token` is the SD-JWT+KB
+- **5.3** - the browser sets a TBD hidden field and fires the TBD event ...

-> Explore browser setting a hidden field instead so JS is not required
+> details TBD

 ## 6. Token Verification

-The RP web page now has a SD-JWT+KB and sends it with JS code to the RP server.
+The RP web page now has the SD-JWT+KB from the event, and passes it to the RP server, or the token was posted to the RP server.

+> details TBD

 The RP server MUST verify the SD-JWT+KB by:

 - **6.1** - the RP server receives the SD-JWT+KB from the web page